 Unspecified-Network Capital Forecast Process

-Unspecified-Network capital dollars (strategic) are defined as those potential solutions that are likely to shift into the 10-year timeframe, but the exact need, solution, and schedule cannot be determined at this time.
+Unspecified-Network capital dollars (strategic) are defined as those potential solutions that are likely to shift into the 10-year time frame, but the exact need, solution, and schedule cannot be determined at this time.
 Unspecified-Network dollars may be needed for the following reasons.

-- Changing load forecast.
+- Changing load forecasts.

 - Changes in generation and distribution interconnection projects.